-**In Episode 1 of The Maze, three corporate employees—Amanda, Hugh, and Evan—are on a business trip in central Ohio.
+**In Chapter 1 of The Maze, three corporate employees—Amanda, Hugh, and Evan—are on a business trip in central Ohio.
 They have no idea of what awaits them.***

 Evan Daley would later reflect that he should have known better than to enter the Maze.
 After all, his coworker and sort-of mentor, Hugh Jackson, had tried to tell him about the Maze, and Hugh had tried to tell him that the Maze was probably dangerous.

 But how do you take seriously a warning issued in a McDonald’s on a bright, warm, September morning?